Lokki-ki-ki/NTFsDataPipeline/README.md

 # NFTsDataPipeline

+## Background
+NFTs, or non-fungible tokens, are a hot topic in the world of cryptocurrencies and digital assets.
+NFTs are distinct digital assets that are kept on a blockchain network, are not divisible, and cannot be copied.
+NFTs are important to collectors, investors, and artists because to their distinct qualities.
+Digital artwork, collectibles, music, films, and other digital assets are now represented by NFTs.
+As a result, millions of dollars have been spent purchasing and selling NFTs on various online marketplaces over the past few years, fueling the NFT market's exponential growth.

+## Motivation
+Tools that can assist buyers, sellers, and investors in navigating the complicated world of NFTs are needed while the NFT market is still in its infancy.
+In order to track NFT sales, trends, and other crucial information that can assist users in making wise decisions, an NFT Dashboard project might be a useful tool.
+Users can examine and study NFT data from multiple marketplaces and collections using the project's user-friendly interface.
+To help consumers stay current on their NFT investments, the dashboard can also incorporate features like alerts, notifications, and portfolio tracking.

+In general, an NFT Dashboard can enable consumers easily traverse the complicated world of NFTs and offer a valuable service to the expanding NFT market.

+## Stack
+1. Alchemy NFT API
+2. Yahoo Finance API
+3. NFTPort API
+4. Google Cloud Storage
+5. Google Cloud BigQuery
+6. Google Cloud Pub/Sub
+7. MatPlotLib
+8. TensorFlow
+9. Flask
+10. Pandas

 ### Tips for running our dags
 ### Step1 - Pls clone this repo under your airflow/dags/, then the airflow would be able to detect this folder